Frequently Asked Questions

 Is there a minimum or maximum age limit on donating blood?

-Minors may donate at 17 years old (16 years old with written parental consent) with picture identification.
+Donors must be at least 16 years old (donors under 18 years of age must have written parental consent).
 There is no upper age limit.

 What is the universal blood type?